pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 Users
 -----

-Pulp Server installation comes with one default user created with admin level privileges.
-Login and password for this user can be configured in ``/etc/pulp/server.conf`` at the time of installation.
-More users can be created to perform various administrative tasks.
+Users can be created to perform various administrative tasks on the Pulp Server.
 You can configure them with either admin level access or limited access to a few resources
 on the server.